Guidance

 The General Register Office (GRO) holds records of births, deaths, marriages, civil partnerships, stillbirths and adoptions in England and Wales.
 For records in Scotland, contact the National Records of Scotland and for Northern Ireland, contact the General Register Office for Northern Ireland.

-On the rare occasion a date of birth is incorrectly recorded in a birth registration the GRO can correct the information.
+On the rare occasion a date of birth is incorrectly recorded in a birth registration, the GRO can correct the information.
 The original information will always be shown as it was first given at the time of the registration, but a note will be written in the margin of the register explaining what the correct information should be and the date on which the correction was made.
 All birth certificates issued afterwards will include this note.

 The individual applying for the correction will need to show that the information originally given at the time of the registration was wrong.
 They will have to provide a copy of the birth certificate and produce documents showing the correct information.
 These documents should be valid or dated around the date of birth.

-• letter from hospital or hospital records
+• a letter from a hospital or hospital records

 Individuals applying to correct information recorded on a birth certificate can find details and the application form at: Application form to correct details on a birth registration.

-Her Majesty’s (HM) Passport Office
+His Majesty’s (HM) Passport Office

 This page tells officials and individuals about how HM Passport Office records a date of birth in a passport and how individuals can correct an error in their passport.